Lincoln Battalion: George Washington Battalion

-The MacKenzie-Papineau Battalion
+MacKenzie-Papineau Battalion

-Two-thirds of the nominally Canadian unit were Americans.
-Its first commander was Robert Thompson, an American veteran of the Lincoln Battalion.
+The Mac Paps, as they were known, formed as the number of Canadiens fighting in the Lincoln and Washington battalions grew.
+Established on July 1, 1937 (Canada Day) at first there were more American soldiers in the ranks than Canadiens, but that 3-1 ratio soon shifted and the Mac Paps ended with a roll call of over 1500 Canadiens.
+Its first commander was Robert G. Thompson, an American veteran of the Lincoln Battalion.
 Joseph Dallet, also American, was the first Commissar.

 2nd Squadron, First Regiment de Tren

-The Regiment de Tren was a transportation unit providing support to the Republican forces.
+The Regiment de Tren was a transportation unit supporting the Republican forces.
 The Second Squadron was predominately American.
 The commander was Durward Clark.

-The John Brown Battery
+John Brown Battery

 This unit's official title was the 14th Battery, 2nd Group, 11th Regiment.
-It was a heavy artillery unit manning 155mm guns.
+It was a heavy artillery unit operating 155mm guns.
 The battery commander was Arthur Timpson, with Jack Waters as Commissar.

 4th Group, 35th Battery

-This unit initially manned 155mm guns but were later equipped with 45mm anti-tank guns and were included in the 129th International Brigade.
+Initially, this unit operated 155mm guns but was later equipped with 45mm anti-tank guns, which were included in the 129th International Brigade.
 The battery commander was Nathan Budish, and his Commissar was Sid Kaufman.

 American Medical Bureau

-Organized by Dr. Edward K. Barsky, the American Medical Bureau (AMB) recruited doctors, dentists, nurses, administrators and ambulance drivers to support the Spanish Republic.
-In its fund raising events the names 'American Medical Bureau to Save Spanish Democracy' and 'Medical Bureau & North American Committee to Aid Spanish Democracy' were also used.
+Organized by Dr. Edward K. Barsky, the American Medical Bureau (AMB) recruited doctors, dentists, nurses, administrators, and ambulance drivers to support the Spanish Republic.
+In its fundraising events, the names 'American Medical Bureau to Save Spanish Democracy' and 'Medical Bureau & North American Committee to Aid Spanish Democracy' were also used.

-In the United States the AMB staged events in order to try to shift public opinion away from supporting the aid boycott to the Spanish Republic imposed by the American government following the agreements of the Non-intervention Committee.
-In Spain the AMB was assigned to hospitals and medical centers of the Spanish Military Medical Services (Cuerpo de Sanidad), such as the Gómez Ulla Military Hospital in Madrid, and also to front-line locations.
+In the United States, the AMB staged events to shift public opinion away from supporting the aid boycott to the Spanish Republic imposed by the American government following the agreements of the Non-intervention Committee.
+In Spain, the AMB was assigned to hospitals and medical centers of the Spanish Military Medical Services (Cuerpo de Sanidad), such as the Gómez Ulla Military Hospital in Madrid, and also to front-line locations.
 AMB members, who also included women, treated both international as well as Spanish combatants.

-By the end of the war a majority of both the Spanish aid committees and the leadership councils of the AMB were women.
-Many women leaders in the aid movement were wives of either prominent American leftists or soldiers in the Lincoln Battalion.
+By the end of the war, a majority of both the Spanish aid committees and the leadership councils of the AMB were women.
+Many women leaders in the aid movement were wives of prominent American leftists or soldiers in the Lincoln Battalion.
 Katherine Duncan, wife to Governor La Follette's secretary, and Peggy Dennis, a communist party leader, were leaders in the active Madison, Wisconsin chapter.
-Marion Merriman, wife to Abraham Lincoln Battalion commander Robert Merriman (the supposed inspiration of Hemingway's hero in For Whom the Bell Tolls), was the chairwoman of the large San Francisco branch of the organization.
-She and one other woman, Fredericka Martin, hold the honor of being the only woman to receive officer commissions from the Spanish Republic.
-Evelyn Hutchins, an active member of the AMB, agitated for years to be a hospital driver on the front-lines, but Spanish Republican policies prevented women from serving on the front-line until 1938 when Hutchins won the right to serve on the front-line as a driver.
+Marion Merriman, wife to Abraham Lincoln Battalion commander Robert Merriman (the supposed inspiration of Hemingway's hero in For Whom the Bell Tolls), was the chairwoman of the extensive San Francisco branch of the organization.
+She and Fredericka Martin were the only women to receive officer commissions from the Spanish Republic.
+Evelyn Hutchins, an active member of the AMB, agitated for years to be a hospital driver on the front-lines.
+Still, Spanish Republican policies prevented women from serving on the front-lines until 1938, when Hutchins won the right to serve as a driver.